NewPath-Consulting/Wild-Apricot-Press/README.md

 ## Version 1.0b2 - February 17, 2022
 - fixed support for custom themes like Avada

+## Version 1.0b3- March 11, 2022
+- fixed images in settings page
+- started to escape output text for issue #58

 # Administrator's Guide

 ## Installing and Configuring the WAP Plugin